 Addiction is an indiscriminate disease that erases any and all priorities, replacing them with the substance our mind craves.
 Whether illegal drugs, prescription medications, or alcohol, addiction can cripple the victim’s relationships, career, finances, and even their very lives.
-Rehabilitation is a method that helps to treat the disease and help addicts re-enter society as clean/sober, productive members.
+Addiction rehab is a method that helps to treat the disease and help addicts re-enter society as clean/sober, productive members.
 In rehab, addicts learn about triggers that cause them to use or drink and how to resist them in the future.
 They will also go through the process of detox, where the substance is no longer being used or consumed and the body begins to flush it out of the system.

 Drug Alcohol Rehab Florida tackles this disease, head on, with fact-driven techniques and research.